-The Welcome Center, located in the 100 building, is open to all students wanting information on anything related to Grays Harbor College.
-The offices inside the Welcome Center include admissions, registration, and records.
+The Welcome Center, located in the 100 Building, is open to all students wanting information on anything related to Grays Harbor College.
+The Welcome Center is the home of enrollment services, which includes admissions, registration, and records.
 Students looking to start at the college are encouraged to start at the Welcome Center, as assistance is provided in applying, financial aid, program information and placement testing.
-Self-service computers are available to all students wanting to view and print infomation related to Grays Harbor College.
+Self service computers are available to all students wanting to view and print infomation related to Grays Harbor College.